odinsride/kevin-custer.com/content/posts/ubuntu-disable-snaps.md

 ## Gotchas

-* If you are a user of the Chromium browser, you will want to add the PPAs before installing, as installing the default `chromium-browser` package will automatically reinstall `snapd` ... eww!
+* If you are a user of the Chromium browser, you will want to add the PPAs before installing the browser, as installing the default `chromium-browser` package will automatically reinstall `snapd` ... eww!

 ## Enjoy a snap-free Ubuntu

-It's that simple, now your Ubuntu 20.04 system is free of Snaps! 🙂
+It's that simple, now your Ubuntu 20.10 / LTS 20.04 system is free of Snaps! 🙂